 - Hammer toes

 Do Fashion Shoes Always Lead to Pain? – They Don’t Have To!

 When it comes to kids’ shoes, there are a ton of fashion shoes I have fitted to perfection, made by quality brands and from the softest products.

 There are a ton of dressy flats or mary jean shoes that would look great on your kids’ feet, and feel way more comfortable than wearing high heels.
 Until your kid stops growing, there is a very high risk of causing bone and joint deformations of the foot.

 The height of the heel, the amount of time she spends wearing the shoes and the frequency of wear all contribute to high-heels associated foot problems.

-These high heels fit “short”, which means that you need to go a whole size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.
+These high heels all fit “short”, which means that you need to go a whole size longer of the size that your child measures in the standard foot measuring scale (Brannock device) in order to allow for growing room.

 What Alternatives Do I Have To High Heels?

 As a parent, you must have heard more than once about how bad it is to wear high heels for long periods of time.
 I am not telling you that your child should never wear high heel shoes; I am stating the consequences of wearing high heel shoes for long periods of time.